sPowerFinger/anative_sdk_android/README.md

 # anative_sdk

-Support both Android Studio and Eclipse.
+Only support Android Studio now, if you need for eclipse, please contact us!